Content

 Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

-If you’re looking for an effective, quick way to cover some significant balding, a hair transplant may be your best bet.
-Nowadays, there are two main types of hair transplant surgery: follicular unit extraction (FUE) and follicular unit transplantation (FUT).
-Both are effective — but is FUE or FUT better?
-Let’s look at the pros and cons of FUE vs FUT.
+There are two main types of hair transplant techniques: follicular unit extraction (FUE) and follicular unit transplantation (FUT).
+Both are effective — but what are the pros and cons of FUE versus FUT?

 Content

-For FUT procedures, healthcare professionals remove a strip of hair from your head where others may not notice it’s missing.
-This healthy “donor hair” is then placed over the thinning patch of hair.
-The main drawback of FUT is the linear scar it can leave on the scalp.
+For FUT procedures, healthcare professionals remove a strip of hair follicles from your head where others may not notice it’s missing.
+The donor hair follicles are then transplanted to an area where your hair is thinning — that is, a recipient site.
+The main drawback of FUT is the linear scar it can leave on the donor area of the scalp, usually on the back of the head.

 But FUT hair transplants have their benefits.
-This procedure is faster and can cover a large area of your scalp, making it a good choice if you have a significant bald patch.
+The procedure is faster than the FUE technique, and FUT can cover a larger area of your scalp, making it a good choice if you have a significant bald patch.

-It’s also worth noting that an FUE procedure can follow an FUT procedure but not vice versa.
+It’s also worth noting that you can get an FUE procedure after an FUT procedure but not vice versa.
 So, if you opt for an FUT transplant, you can get an FUE transplant at a later stage if necessary.

-The surgeon then divides the strips into smaller groups of follicles and transplants these units into areas of your scalp with thinning hair.
+The surgeon then divides the strips into smaller groups of follicles and transplants these units into the recipient area — for example, your hairline or the crown of your head.

 The grafts are generally large enough that complete hair restoration can often be achieved in just one or two sessions.